CrossRef/event-data-event-bus/README.md

 ### Edited Events

 Events will be edited very infrequently.
 One of the principles of Event Data is the immutability of an Event.
 However, in exceptional circumstances where we are compelled to, some data must be edited.
 It is not possible to delete an Event, but it is possible to edit and over-write some data.

+When a `DELETE` is sent for an existing Event, the following fields are set on the Event:

+ - `updated` - datestamp event was deleted
+ - `update_action` - set to `"deleted"`

+The following fields are removed:

+ - `subj` - any subj metadata
+ - `obj` - any obj metadata

+The following field is set:

+ - `subj_id` - this is set to `http://eventdata.crossref.org/removed`

+This effectively marks the Event as having been deleted.
+It also retains enough information about the object, source and timestamp of the Event that consumers who have already used the event are not left in an inconsistent state.

 ### S3 Concerns